 Oak Valley is a small ski resort that’s ideal for entry level skiers or snowboarders.
 If you’re an experienced skier, then you may get bored here as it doesn’t seem to have enough to keep you interested.
 The blue lines I went on are pretty easy and they only have two black lines.
 They don’t have those long meandering green lines either that take you on a scenic trip down the mountain.
 I really enjoy those so I was bummed not to find that here.
 The two green lines they do have are basically glorified bunny slopes.

 Klook offers other packages to Oak Valley Snow Park as well, like snowboarding, ski lessons, or a transportation only option.
 Follow the link to see all the available packages.
-If you don’t think that Oak Valley Snow Park is the right place for you, then you can check out other ski resorts around Seoul, Gangwon-do, and Gyeonggi-do.
+If you don’t think that Oak Valley Snow Park is the right place for you, then you can check out other ski resorts around Seoul and Gangwon-do.
 Based on what I’ve read, Vivaldi Park seems to be the most popular.

 Oak Valley Snow Park